melcher83/rpi-docker-elk/README.md

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.

+My idea behind this fork is to have a cheap, and somewhat highly available monitoring solution that can be setdown anywhere with very little time configuring.
+This main branch will have monitoring only.
+I have another branch I am working on to add alerting but any alerts will need to customized to an environment so I am not including it in this branch.

 Uses Docker images which support Raspberry Pi based on the official images:

 * [rpi-elasticsearch](https://hub.docker.com/r/ind3x/rpi-elasticsearch/)